 With an option of locales, teams can choose a place that's fun to visit.
 With a choice of dates, schools with a conflict (e.g. graduation) in one time frame may simply select another date.

 Each team will compete in at least six official tournament matches.
 Advancement to the final-day Single Elimination round will be determined by performance in the six preliminary games.
 All 6-0, 5-1, and 4-2 teams will make the playoffs.

 Some schools choose to bring two or more teams.
 If you're considering this, be aware that players may not shift between teams.
 Also, for scheduling purposes, it will be useful for us to know whether you like to have the two (or more) teams scheduled at the same time – which would maximize sightseeing opportunities – or at different times – so the coach(es) can see everybody’s game.

 Your team contingent should include four starters and one or more coaches.
+Every year we seem to have two or three 3-person teams, and that’s fine.
 Alternate(s) are recommended but not required.
 We have only one qualification: your belief that your team will be competitive on a national level, having enjoyed a measure of success this school year on a local, regional, or state level.